miquels/mp4/README.md

 A library to read, modify, and write MP4 files.
 It can also rewrite MP4 files on-the-fly for use in streaming servers.

+- remap MP4 file to have MovieBox at the front
+- interleave tracks
-- split tracks into fragments (CMAF chunks)
+- split tracks into media segments
 - generate media initialization section
 - generate HLS manifest
-- remap MP4 file to have MovieBox at the front
-- interleave tracks

-### HLS

-Support for building HLS manifests, and generation fragments (CMAF segments).
+- extract subtitles and rewrite from TX3G to WebVTT or SRT format.

 ## [`mp4cli`](mp4cli/)